elenosa/DigitalTech-RMIT/README.md

 or just right-click the ``environment.yml`` file and select "Y: Build Conda Environment"

 To run the notebooks in your local machine you need to download a Python Distribution, preferably [Anaconda](https://www.continuum.io/downloads).
 This will include all the packages mentioned above.

+## SageMaker Studio Lab and CANVAS RMIT

+The progress of the course is monitored through [RMIT CANVAS](https://www.rmit.edu.au/students/my-course/canvas) platform.
+In the first module of the course students can find the instructions and a step-by-step video on how to create an account in [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) and the basics to run Jupyter Notebooks.

+A quick introduction to the Studio Lab can be found in this [Youtube tutorial](https://www.youtube.com/watch?v=ue7LuQtE6Pw&ab_channel=TinyTechnicalTutorials) developed by Tiny Technical Tutorials.

 ## .md files